Azure/azure-dev/templates/todo/projects/java-mongo/README.md

 !["Application architecture diagram"](assets/resources.png)

 > This template provisions resources to an Azure subscription that you will select upon provisioning them.
 Please refer to the [Pricing calculator for Microsoft Azure](https://azure.microsoft.com/pricing/calculator/) and, if needed, update the included Azure resource definitions found in `infra/main.bicep` to suit your needs.

+### Application Code

+This template is structured to follow the [Azure Developer CLI](https://aka.ms/azure-dev/overview).
+You can learn more about `azd` architecture in [the official documentation](https://learn.microsoft.com/azure/developer/azure-developer-cli/make-azd-compatible?pivots=azd-create#understand-the-azd-architecture).

 ### Next Steps